Lovers (1991 film): Analysis

 The sexual scenes of the film are designed to underscore the female domination of the male, even in terms of his sexual identity.
 Amantes forcefully depicts the subversive power of Luisa's sexuality.
 From the moment she opens the door to Paco, wearing a colorful dark blue robe and draped with glittering streamers she is using to decorate a Christmas tree, Luisa appears as a profane alternative to the Madonna.
 Her body substitutes for the Christmas tree and all of its religious symbolism, offering eroticism in place of religious ecstasy.
 Not only is she the sexual subject who actively pursues her own desire and who first seduces Paco, but she continues to control the love-making.
 In a graphic sex scene, we see her penetrating his anus with a silk handkerchief and then withdrawing it in the moments of ecstasy.
 Despite her sexually dominating her young lover, Luisa remains loving and emotionally vulnerable.
 Paco's response not only makes him obsessed, but he rejects the more traditional passive sexuality of his fiancéé Trini.

 The murder scene is remarkable for its under-stated approach.
-Staged on a bench in front of the cathedral of Burgos (the small town of Aranda del Duero, in the film), the murder retains the aura of Christian ritual, especially since the minimalist representation of violence is limited to a few close-ups of the victim's barefoot and a few drops of bright red blood falling on the pure white snow.
+Staged on a bench in front of the cathedral of Burgos (the small town of Aranda de Duero, in the film), the murder retains the aura of Christian ritual, especially since the minimalist representation of violence is limited to a few close-ups of the victim's barefoot and a few drops of bright red blood falling on the pure white snow.
 Earlier, Paco had sat on the same bench praying, observed by a beautiful young mother who was carrying a bright blue umbrella and tying the shoelace of her young son, a symbolic Madonna who seems to foresee the murder.

 In the final scene, Paco goes to the train station to find Luisa.
 Pressing his bloody hands against the window, he draws her off the train for a final murderous embrace, a shot that is held, then blurs and finally freezes, signifying the triumph of their passion.
 A printed epilogue delivers the ironic moralizing punch line to the narrative.
 Three days later, Paco and Luisa were arrested in Valladolid (a city well known for its right-wing sentiments) and they never saw each other again.